Supporting someone having an abortion

 - If or when they decide to have an abortion, encourage them to get advice as soon as possible.
 The sooner the abortion is performed, the less complicated the procedure.

-- If your partner is in agreement you can have joint counselling through the abortion provider.
+- If your partner agrees you can have joint counselling through the abortion provider.
 This is generally free.
-There is no provision for free counselling for partners or whānau without the pregnant person.
+There is no free counselling service for partners or whānau without the pregnant person.

-- After the abortion, they may feel like talking about it.
-Or, they may not.
+- After the abortion, they might feel like talking about it.
+Or, they might not.
 It is up to you to be as supportive and caring as possible, so that the two of you can get on with your lives and consider the future, including safe contraceptive options.

 Abortion can be difficult and emotional for whānau or parents, and their children.
 Providers

-recommend that if possible, the young person be accompanied to appointments by a trusted adult.
-This could be a parent, whānau member or it could be a partner or close friend.Again, it is the pregnant person who should make the final decision whether or not to have
+recommend that if possible, a trusted adult comes to appointments with the young person.
+This could be a parent, whānau member or it could be a partner or close friend.Again, it is the pregnant person who makes the final decision whether or not to have

 an abortion.
 Providers will always see or talk to the client on their own during the consultation

-process to make sure they are happy with their choice and to ensure they are able to consent to (agree to) the process.Three things to know:
+process to make sure they are happy with their choice and that they are able to give consent to (understand and agree to) the process.Three things to know:

 - Studies tell us that most young people do tell a parent or trusted adult that they are pregnant and have decided to end the pregnancy.

-- Providers support many young people through the process and have strong processes in place to keep them safe.
+- Providers support many young people through the abortion and have strong processes in place to keep them safe.

-- It is extremely rare that having an abortion will affect a young person’s chances of becoming pregnant in the future if they choose.
+- It's extremely rare that having an abortion affects a young person’s chances of becoming pregnant in the future.

 Advice for friends

 Congratulations on being a friend that someone can trust to support them.
-Your friend may want to talk about their decision making process or they may be firm in their decision and need you to provide some practical support.
+Your friend may want to talk through making a decision making process or they might just want some practical support.

 This support could be:

-- Looking after their children while they have their appointment.
+- Looking after their children while they have their appointments.

 - Helping them get to or from the clinic, if they need to leave home.